 Impact-resistant windows with a PG rating should meet all three criteria referred to above, for example, water infiltration, air infiltration, and structural load.

-Wind Scale Ratings
+Wind Scale Ratings for Hurricane Impact Windows

-Sun based Heat Gain Coefficient (SHGC)
+Sun-based Heat Gain Coefficient (SHGC)

 Glass Thermal Properties